nv-morpheus/Morpheus/examples/llm/completion/README.md

 #### LLM Service

 - The pipeline is designed to support any LLM service that adheres to our LLMService interface.
-Compatible services include OpenAI, NeMo, or even local execution using llama-cpp-python.
-In this demonstration, we focus on utilizing NeMo as the LLM service, highlighting the advantages it offers over other LLM services and the seamless integration with the NeMo ecosystem.
-Furthermore, the pipeline can accommodate more complex configurations using NeMo + Inform without necessitating changes to the core pipeline.
+Compatible services include OpenAI, or even local execution using llama-cpp-python.

 #### Downstream Tasks